What happens if you transfer property out of your name before bankruptcy?

 If you sold or transferred your car to another person during the two years before filing for Chapter 7 bankruptcy, you must disclose it in your paperwork.

-Additionally, every person who files bankruptcy must attend a meeting of creditors where the trustee will ask questions about your property and finances.
-The trustee will ask you if you have transferred or sold any property within the past few years.
+Additionally, every person who files bankruptcy must attend a meeting of creditors, where the trustee will ask questions about their property and finances.
+The trustee will also ask if they have transferred or sold any property within the past few years.

 Learn more about common bankruptcy trustee questions.